bitsoal/VASP_HTC_framework/Manual.md

 This tag has three functions:

    1. After extra\_copy, copy\_from\_prev\_cal or move\_from\_prev\_cal, if there is still no file KPOINTS under the current firework folder, KPOINTS will be created according to kpoints\_type.
-   2. If tag `2d_system` is `Yes`, the KPOINTS will be modified so that K\_z is zero for all kpoints. *Note that this function will be only invoked if KPOINTS under the current firework folder is created by function.
-If KPOINTS is created by copying or moving to the current firework folder, KPOINTS is then assumed to have zero K\_z for all kpoints.*
+   2. If tag `2d_system` is `Yes`, the KPOINTS will be modified so that K\_z is zero for all kpoints. *Note that this function will be only invoked if KPOINTS under the current firework folder is created.
+If KPOINTS is copied or moved here from any previous calculations, KPOINTS is then assumed to have zero K\_z for all kpoints.*
    3. Tag `denser_kpoints` is only valid for the KPOINTS generated at kpoints\_type = MPRelaxSet, MPStaticSet.

 --------------------------------------